oraclize/docs/source/includes/_corda.md

 }
 ```

-If you want to use the Provable's CorDapp in your project just put one of the  dependencies in your `build.gradle` file:
+If you want to use Provable's CorDapp in your project just put one of the  dependencies in your `build.gradle` file:

   * `compile "com.github.oraclize:corda-api:linux_x86_64-SNAPSHOT"`
   * `compile "com.github.oraclize:corda-api:win32_x86_64-SNAPSHOT"`